MathsJam/mathsjam-site/gathering/extras.md

 ## MathsJamJam

 On the Saturday evening we will be having a singalong where we will be singing popular songs that have been rewritten with mathematical lyrics.
 You are welcome to join in by submitting your mathematical version of a song or just coming along and joining in with the singing.
-You’re also welcome to bring your own guitar/ukelele/grand piano/triangle and join in by playing too.
+You're also welcome to bring your own guitar/ukelele/grand piano/triangle and join in by playing too.

 If you are interested in having your words to a popular song sung please can you email them to [Tom Button](mailto:tomabutton@gmail.com) (preferably at least a week beforehand so we can work out a vague approximation of the chords!).